front-end-intermediate/session-2/storage.md

 }
 ```

-Again, the checkboxes are a special case.
-Checkboxes have a simple property - `checked` - which is either true or false.

 We will start populating our form by including checkboxes in our loop and using the formData to set the value of the form element:

 ```js